ShenLab-Genomics/SpliceTransformer/README.md

 # Requirement

+## Hardware Requirements

+We recommend run the software on a computer with a GPU.
+However, the lightweight example data can also be handled with CPU only.

 ## OS Requirements
 This package is supported for Linux.
 The package has been tested on the following systems:
 - CentOS 7